 Discuss with your spouse any feelings or connections you may have with another person.
 Share if you find yourself checking on an old high school or college love interest.
 Bring your spouse into your world and talk together about concerns and problems.
 Turn off the cell phone or laptop.
 Stop giving YouTube and Facebook the attention that should be given to your spouse.
 This will result in you being more present with your spouse.
 Get to know and value him or her.
 Do you know how your spouse spent his or her summers growing up, who was his or her best friend, or what would he or she wants to do with you that you never have made happen?

 5. Don’t hesitate to get help.

 The cost of an affair is extremely high.
 You risk a divorce, losing your relationship with your spouse and children, and possibly even losing your job.
 You inherit sleepless nights, heartache, and emotional stress.
 Turn to professionals who can help you because even the most devastated marriages can be saved.
 A friend does not have the skill nor the training to walk with you through the healing of the affair and then the rebuilding of the marriage.
-Seek the assistance of a Licensed Family and Marriage therapist, an experienced pastor or Licensed Clinical Therapist with additional training in marital therapy.
+Seek the assistance of a Licensed Family and Marriage therapist, an experienced pastor or a Licensed Clinical Therapist with additional training in marital therapy.